Prepare plan in consultation with states to modernise 10 lakh govt schools in 5 yrs: Kejriwal to PM | Politics

 - India

-Delhi Chief Minister Arvind Kejriwal on Tuesday urged Prime Minister Narendra Modi to take all states on board to prepare a plan for the modernisation of over 10 lakh govt schools in the country in the next five years.
+Delhi Chief Minister Arvind Kejriwal on Tuesday termed Prime Minister Narendra Modi's decision to modernise 14,500 schools ''a drop of water in the ocean'' and asked him to prepare a plan in consultation with all states to upgrade the country's 10 lakh govt schools in the next five years.

+Addressing an online press conference, the chief minister said India cannot become the number one country in the world unless it ensures good quality, free education for every child.

 ''This is a very good thing but just modernising 14,500 schools is like a drop of water in the ocean.
 At this rate it will take 70-80 years to improve all the 10.5 lakh schools in the country,'' Kejriwal said during a press conference here.

-''I appeal to the prime minister to make all the 10.5 lakh government schools in the country modern,'' he added.
+''I appeal to the prime minister to make all the 10.5 lakh government schools in the country modern,'' he said.

-He said India cannot become the number one country in the world unless it ensures good quality, free education for every child.

-''I have often said that there a number of things that need to be done to make India the number one country in the world.
-Unless first-class free education to every child in the country is ensured, India can not progress.
+The chief minister pointed out that he has often said that there are a number of things that need to be done to make India the number one country in the world.

+Unless first-class, free education to every child in the country is ensured, India can not progress, he said.

 The campaign has been announced by the AAP chief in the run up to the Lok Sabha polls in 2024 as part of a plan to expand the party base.